raisercostin/jedi-io/README.md

    - spray -
    - akka streams -
  - UrlLocation use RequestHeader for mime type and reader encoding.
 Maybe we need MetadataLocation
+ - clarify operations
+   - do actions (need to resolve to the filesystems)
+   - just change in memory representation
+ - both Resolved/Absolute and Relative could act as destination if they are resolved with src. `absolute.asDestination(src)=>absolute2` and `relative.asDestination(src)=>absolute3`

 ## Resources
  - http://javapapers.com/java/file-attributes-using-java-nio/